 While the seemingly endless discussions about

-this tomb being looted or not are still going on, I rather focus on what has
+this tomb being looted or not are still going on, I would rather focus on what has

 been achieved recently.